 The great: Roomy and luxurious cabin, classy styling inside and out

-The not so good: Pricing gets steep as options are added, third-row best left to smaller children
+The not so good: Control layout, third row best left to smaller children

 We’ve said it before: The Volvo XC90 is a great vehicle in search of an equally great control layout.

 A couple of years ago, we reviewed a very similar XC90 Inscription of 2017 vintage, noting the vehicle’s great dynamics, packaging, and luxury, but docking it points for its overly complicated control layout.
 We’ve had similar feelings about other new Volvos, as virtually all are fitted with the same infotainment setup.

 Something else used in many new Volvos is the company’s supercharged and turbocharged 2.0-liter 4-cylinder engine.
 While some might be taken aback at a small 4-cylinder being under the hood of a premium midsize crossover, we don’t feel that’s warranted.
 Not only is its 316 horsepower a lot of output for a 2.0-liter four, but the engine provides better off-the-line punch than almost any other of that size we could name, and the 8-speed automatic transmission chimes in with quick kickdowns when the throttle is stabbed at speed for great passing response.
 We timed our tester at an athletic 6.67 seconds in the 0-60 dash, so while most rival 3-row crossovers of this size offer a larger V6, it’s doubtful it would ever be missed in an XC90.